 The semiotic relationship of film and technology influence each other in storytelling, interweaving their codependency into the very helix of cinema DNA.
 One of the earliest examples, evidenced by Dziga Vertov's Man with A Movie Camera from 1929, highlights this dependency with its title and the famous experimental showcase anthropomorphising the camera.
 Vertov's man has, and is, its camera appearing as both subject and tool.

-Almost a hundred years later, with the release of (2018) and its sequel (2023), the relationship between technology and film is as present now as it was with Vertov's fiction.
+Almost a hundred years later, with the release of Searching (2018) and its sequel Missing (2023), the relationship between technology and film is as present now as it was with Vertov's fiction.
 The ways filmmakers utilise gadgets and gizmos invent beats, narrative vices, or in the instance of both Searching and Missing, become its storytelling medium.

-(1999) is accredited for being the pioneer of the contemporary found footage film, a style replicated in Aneesh Chaganty's Searching, also spawning a slew of genre films across the millennia tending to gravitate towards horror and thriller, a genre typically associated for being more accessible to indie and debuting filmmakers due to its relative affordability for budgets.
+The Blair Witch Project (1999) is accredited for being the pioneer of the contemporary found footage film, a style replicated in Aneesh Chaganty's Searching, also spawning a slew of genre films across the millennia tending to gravitate towards horror and thriller, a genre typically associated for being more accessible to indie and debuting filmmakers due to its relative affordability for budgets.

 Rather than purchasing new equipment, filmmakers can creatively problem-solve by making use of what they have around them; Paranormal Activity (2007) opted to use a stationary home video camera, whilst Cyberbully (2015), The Unfriended (2014) and Host (2020) each tell its story from the perspective of the computer screen.